southsidedean/using-kubectl-generate-yaml-manifests/README.md

 Labels and Selectors play an important role in Kubernetes, so be sure to read the [Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) documentation and know the things of value contained within.

+Let's take a look at some of the ways we can work with Labels.
+You should be able to identify the labels applied to an object.
+A good example of this can be demonstrated by examining the labels on out Pods.

 Show labels on pods in the `my-nginx-namespace` namespace:
 ```bash